w3c/W3CLifecycleEventsBundle/README.md

  */
 public function __construct($entity, $property, $deletedElements = null, $insertedElements = null)
 ```
+- `monitor_owning`: whether to record changes to this field when owning sides change (defaults to `false`).
+Using
+`@On\Change` on inverse side of relationships won't trigger any events unless this paramter is set to true.
+This
+parameter is likely to be removed in the next major version and act as if it was set to `true` since when the
+annotation is added to the inverse side of relationship, it is obvious it means that you want changes to owning side to
+be monitored here

 #### `@On\IgnoreClassUpdates`

 This annotation is a bit different.
 When placed on a field (property or collection), it prevents `@On\Update` from
-firing events related to this field. `@On\Change' ones will still work.
+firing events related to this field. `@On\Change` ones will still work.
 This annotation does not allow any parameters.

 #### Example class